MillionConcepts/clementine-conversion/readme.md

 ## authorship and acknowledgments

-The contents of this repository were produced by [Million Concepts, LLC](https://www.millionconcepts.com) under contract from the United States Geological Survey.
-This document, along with most of the software and other materials in this repository, was written by Michael St. Clair. ```pdr``` was created by Chase Million and predates this project, although some  portions of the fork included in this repository were specifically written by Chase and Michael for this project.
+The contents of this repository were produced by [Million Concepts](https://www.millionconcepts.com) under contract from the United States Geological Survey.
+This document,<sup>[4](#footnote4)</sup> along with most of the software and other materials in this repository, was written by Michael St. Clair. ```pdr``` was created by Chase Million and predates this project, although some  portions of the fork included in this repository were specifically written by Chase and Michael for this project.
 Adam Ianno also made significant contributions to this project.

 This software relies on too much other software to individually cite it all, but we would like to specifically call attention to: